 Saturating your resume with industry buzzwords will probably do nothing but irritate the hiring manager.
 You certainly need to understand and be able to properly use your industry’s key buzzwords, but you don’t have to prove your knowledge of them in your resume.
 It’s acceptable to incorporate them sparingly where appropriate, but if you stuff your resume full of industry jargon, you run the risk of looking like you’re trying too hard and getting your resume tossed in the trash.

-Need more help creating an executive resume that gets you interviews?
+Need help creating an executive resume that avoids common mistakes and gets you interviews?